-Here is a different example of a newsletter:
+Here is a different newsletter sample:

 Our Newsletter Template

-A newsletter is a great way to be consistent not only with creativity and establishing engagement, but also with branding.
+A newsletter is a great way to be consistent, not only with creativity and establishing engagement, but also with branding.
 Once you have created your newsletter and sent it, you can use the template again to create more content.
-Our newsletter template gives you good presentation, symmetry and structure.
+Our newsletter template gives you good presentation, symmetry, and structure.

 How to Spot Success

 You need to define what success really looks like when it comes to sending out newsletters.
 Here are some ways you can identify whether you are succeeding: